2028 United States presidential election: Trump's suggestions on running for a third term

+Since beginning his second term in January 2025, Trump has floated the possibility of seeking a third term.
+On October 27, 2025, when asked about a third term by a reporter on Air Force One, Trump said that he would "love to do it".
+Trump did rule out a run for vice president, stating that it "wouldn't be right".
+A hypothetical third term would give Trump four additional years as president after 2028, going through the 2032 United States presidential election, and ending on January 20, 2033; however, the possibility of a third term is unconstitutional under the Twenty-second Amendment, barring all former and current presidents from seeking more than two terms in office.
+If Trump intends to have the amendment repealed, he would have to either require approval from two-thirds of both the House of Representatives and the Senate, or he would need a constitutional convention called by two-thirds of state legislatures, a process viewed by experts as extremely unlikely.

 Electoral map

 This map shows how partisan states are by the Cook Partisan Voting Index.
 Swing states are the states in lighter colors.

-Most U.S. states are usually not highly competitive in presidential elections, often voting consistently for the same party due to longstanding demographic and ideological differences.
+Most US states are usually not highly competitive in presidential elections, often voting consistently for the same party due to longstanding demographic and ideological differences.
 In the Electoral College, this results in major-party candidates primarily focusing their campaigns on swing states, which can swing between parties from election to election.
 These states are critical for a presidential candidate's path to victory.
-For 2028, the expected swing states likely include the Rust Belt states of Pennsylvania, Wisconsin, and Michigan, and the Sun Belt states of Arizona, Georgia, Nevada, and North Carolina, all of which narrowly voted for Trump in 2024.
+For 2028, the expected swing states likely include the Rust Belt states of Pennsylvania, Wisconsin, and Michigan, the Sun Belt states of Arizona, Georgia, Nevada, and North Carolina and the New England state of New Hampshire, with all except for New Hampshire having narrowly voted for Trump in 2024 and all except for North Carolina having narrowly voted for Joe Biden in 2020.
 Other possible swing states include traditional Democratic strongholds that shifted toward Trump and were only narrowly won by Harris in 2024: New Jersey and Minnesota; though 2025 polls show a reversal of pro-Trump trends.

 States formerly considered swing states, such as Florida, Iowa, and Ohio, voted for Trump in all three of his previous election bids, as well as for Republican candidates in other state and federal elections, with increasing margins in each election and are now seen as solidly red states.
-Former red or swing states that, since 2008, have consistently voted Democratic include Colorado, New Hampshire, New Mexico, and Virginia.
-Due to its recent record of voting Democratic even during Republican national victories, Nebraska's 2nd congressional district has been called "the Blue Dot".
+Similarly, Maine's 2nd congressional district, which awards 1 electoral vote, has not voted Democratic in any statewide race since 2012 and is now considered a solid red district.
+Former red or swing states that, since 2008, have consistently voted Democratic include Colorado, New Mexico, and Virginia.
+Due to its recent record of voting Democratic even during Republican national victories, Nebraska's 2nd congressional district has been called "the Blue Dot."